How To Use Body Scrub

 FAQ

-Should i use body scrub before or after shaving?
+Should I use a body scrub before or after shaving?

-You can't give the same treatment to your face and body, as the skin on both areas differs.
-So, no you can't use body scrub on your face because you'll most likely ruin your facial skin.
+No. You can't use the same treatment on your face and body, as the skin on both areas differs.
+So, avoid using body scrub on your face because it will likely ruin your facial skin.

-Can I use body scrub on my lips?
+Can I use a body scrub on my lips?

 The skin on your lips isn't tough, so body scrubs might be too harsh for your lips.

-Can I use body scrub on my armpit?
+Can I use a body scrub on my armpit?

 Yes!.
 Ensure you always exfoliate your armpit, underarms, chest and bum.